 Now with 617-litres of luggage space and riding on the same MQB chassis as the Volkswagen Golf Mk 8, the fourth generation SEAT Leon ST estate offers sharp handling, excellent build quality and solid practicality.
 Plus this MK4 version delivers smarter styling, improved media connectivity, extra safety provision and some fresh new engine options.
-As before, the prices being asked represent a substantial saving over those of a comparable, identically-engined Golf Estate.
-It's hard to grumble at that sort of deal.

 So to the SEAT Leon ST, a compact estate that isn't that compact.
 A sensible station wagon that claims to be sporty.
 A car of contradictions then, but one that promises to be quite appealing family transport, especially in the fourth generation form we look at here with its slicker looks, stronger safety and improved media connectivity.
 Practical and sporty, it aims to offer a more dynamic option to family estate buyers, with a 'lifestyle' appeal that might even pique the interest of folk looking at Qashqai-class crossovers.
 That's what SEAT says anyway.
 Time to look at this car in a little more detail.